Azraul/besultstodsystem_recommender_system/part_2.md

-### Session-based Nearest Neighbors (s-knn)
+### Session-based Nearest Neighbours (s-knn)
-Session-based, or playlist based nearest neighbors is a collaborative filter very similar to the item-based approach mentioned above.
+Session-based, or playlist based nearest neighbours is a collaborative filter very similar to the item-based approach mentioned above.
 Instead of drawing similarities between tracks and where they appear in playlists, s-knn looks at playlists and which other playlists also contain the same songs.

 Cosine similarity is used to compute the playlists' relations, and IDF is used again to give more weight to the less popular tracks.

-This approach gains its "nearest neighbors" name by only comparing the `m` latest edited sessions/playlists to the supplied playlist.
+This approach gains its "nearest neighbours" name by only comparing the `m` latest edited sessions/playlists to the supplied playlist.
 According to the writers, using m=5000 did not decrease accuracy, and rather even improved Spotify's *Clicks* metric.

 |   | Track 1  |  Track 2 | Track 3  |